- As low as $345/Night

 This 4 bedroom, 3 bath historic home sits in the heart of Downtown Beaufort's esteemed 'Old Point'.
 Constructed in the late 1800's, this home is part of Beaufort's history, and is only 3 short blocks from the Waterfront Park, as well as shopping, art galleries, eateries and attractions of downtown.
 If you stay at 608 North Street, you will be in the ideal location to experience the best of Beaufort.

-The home has been completely restored with a completely equipped kitchen, limestone tile, heart pine floors, new stainless steel appliances, and impressive antiques from Bali and Indonesia.
-The sizable master suite features a king bed, private bathroom with whirlpool tub, and a private sitting area.
+The home has been completely restored with a entirely equipped kitchen, limestone tile, heart pine floors, new stainless steel appliances, and impressive antiques from Bali and Indonesia.
+The enormous master suite features a king bed, private bathroom with whirlpool tub, and a private sitting area.
 The 2nd upstairs bedroom has a king and single bed.
 The 3rd upstairs bedroom has two twin beds, and one queen bed.
 The 4th bedroom downstairs has a king bed.
-Wireless internet and cable TV are supplied.
+Wireless internet and cable TV are included.

-Three huge porches provide great spots to admire the handsome low country scenery and watch the horse drawn carriage rides pass.
-A short walk is Beaufort's freshly modernized Waterfront Park, complete with a playground, which provides the ideal location for an afternoon of enjoyment.
+Three sizable porches provide great spots to admire the impressive low country scenery and watch the horse drawn carriage rides pass.
+A short walk is Beaufort's freshly refreshed Waterfront Park, complete with a playground, which provides the ideal location for an afternoon of enjoyment.

-Hunting Island State Park and public boat ramps are all comfortably accessible, and Charleston, Hilton Head, or Savannah are close enough for day trips.
+Hunting Island State Park and public boat ramps are all conveniently accessible, and Charleston, Hilton Head, or Savannah are close enough for day trips.

 Staying at 608 North Street will really be an experience that cannot be matched by a hotel, condo, or any other rental home.